gregpalmr/alluxio-secure-hadoop/README.md

      docker-compose up -d

 c.
-You can see the log output of the Alluxio container using this command:
+You can see the log output of the Alluxio containers using this command:

+     docker logs -f alluxio-master
-     docker logs -f alluxio
+     docker logs -f alluxio-worker1

 d.
-You can see the log output of the Hadoop container using this command:
+You can see the log output of the Hadoop containers using this command:

+     docker logs -f hadoop-namenode
-     docker logs -f hadoop
+     docker logs -f hadoop-datanode

 e.
 You can see the log output of the Kerberos kdc container using this command: